seahug/seahug.github.io/_posts/2018-06-06-learners-session-3.md

 categories: learners
 date: 2018-06-06
 ---

-Minutes of discussion for our third learner's group session.
+Minutes of discussion for our third learners' group session

 <!--more-->

+### Preamble

-Richard opened the meeting with our usual topic: tips for practical development
+* Richard opened the meeting with our usual topic: tips for practical development

-`ghcid` is an IDE for Haskell developed by Neil Mitchell
+  * [ghcid][ghcid] is an IDE for Haskell developed by Neil Mitchell

-`stack install ghcid`
+  * `stack install ghcid`

-- delegate to ghci
+  * Delegates to ghci
-- takes over terminal
+    * Takes over terminal
-  - doesn't clutter terminal history
+    * Doesn't clutter terminal history
-- don't need to use file watch
+    * Doesn't need to use file watch
-- lacks colorization
+    * Lacks colorization

-Ricahrd_R asked about code completion: Richard demo'd VSCode's code completion
+* Richard_R asked about code completion: Richard demo'd VSCode's code completion

-Richard said Haskero is an ide to investigate (maybe for next time)
+* Richard said Haskero is an IDE to investigate (maybe for next time): in fact, Haskero is a VSCode plugin for Haskell which Richard uses a lot

-Walker outlined the roadmap for next few sessions: setting a goal to write a budget application, learning the necessary components of Haskell on the way
+* Walker outlined the roadmap for next few sessions
+  * Setting a goal to write a budget application
+  * Learning the necessary components of Haskell on the way

-Walker invited people to share what they've worked on
+* Walker invited people to share what they've worked on

-Akshay said that he tried working with an http request library in conjunction with an api, but said that it is difficult to read library documentation and get started quickly
+* Akshay said that he tried working with an HTTP request library in conjunction with an api, but said that it is difficult to read library documentation and get started quickly

-Richard_R mentioned that in the JVM/Scala world http requests libraries typically yield a future and asked what abstraction haskell typically uses?
+* Richard_R mentioned that in the JVM/Scala world http requests libraries typically yield a future and asked what abstraction Haskell typically uses?

-Richard said that he had used both `req` and `wreq` libraries (both are commonly used).
-He gave exmaples with httpbin and raised a question regarding whether req/wreq are async or or synchronous.
-Richard said that, in principle, the use of monadic binding `<-` could be async.
-Also: Richard likes monomorphic libraries.
+* Richard said that he had used both [req][req] and [wreq][wreq] libraries (both are commonly used)
+  * He gave exmaples with using [https://httpbin.org][httpbin] and raised a question regarding whether req/wreq are async or or synchronous
+  * Richard said that, in principle, the use of monadic binding `<-` could be async
+  * Also: Richard likes monomorphic libraries

-Akshay can't see the examples section in the documentation.
+* Akshay can't see the examples section in the documentation.

-Richard showed that the examples sections are hidden by defualt, and said he will buy lolypops for anyone who builds an auto-expander script for the examples section.
+* Richard showed that the examples sections are hidden by default, and said he will buy lollipops for anyone who builds an auto-expander script for the examples section

-Danielle asked a question about deriving functions
+* Danielle asked a question about deriving functions

-Richard talked about language pragmas, for example: how to silence warnings for a particular source file (you can do pragmas per line; one of the most common is `LANGUAGE OverloadedStrings` for use of string literals, e.g. of type `bytestring` or `text`).
+* Richard talked about language pragmas
+  * Example: how to silence warnings for a particular source file (you can do pragmas per line; one of the most common is `LANGUAGE OverloadedStrings` for use of string literals, e.g. of type `bytestring` or `text`)

-There are many deriving libraries `derive generic`
+* There are many language extensions for automatic deriving such as `DeriveGeneric`, `GeneralizedNewtypeDeriving`

-New in ghc `derive via`: derive instances of a typeclass where it is a subclass
+* New in GHC: `DeriveVia`: derive instances of a type class where it is a subclass

-Question: regarding property based testing with quickCheck, you need to first define something in order to use quickCheck.
+* Question: regarding property-based testing with [QuickCheck][quickcheck], you need to first define something in order to use QuickCheck

-Richard said we'd try to investigate this for next time.
+* Richard said we'd try to investigate this for next time

-Question: so what to you use to write tests?
+* Question: so what to you use to write tests?

-Richard said he uses `hspec` for unit testing.
+  * Richard said he uses `hspec` for unit testing.

 ... and therein endeth the preamble.

----
+### Topic of the day

 Richard opened the pedagogical topic for the day: types and algebraic data types: